Anthodite: Structure, composition and appearance

 The individual crystals of anthodites develop in a form described as "acicular" (needle-like) and often branch out as they grow.
 They usually grow downward from a cave's ceiling.
 Aragonite crystals are contrasted with those made of calcite (another variety of calcium carbonate) in that the latter tend to be stubby or dog-tooth-like ("rhombohedral", rather than acicular).
 Anthodites often have a solid core of aragonite and may have huntite or hydromagnesite deposited near the ends of the branches.

 Anthodite crystals vary in size from less than a millimeter to about a meter, but are commonly between 1 and 20 millimeters in length.

 Occurrence

 Anthodites may occur sporadically throughout some limestone caves, but may be spectacularly abundant in others, with clean white crystals growing all over the calcite or other rock surfaces.
 Examples of sites with abundant anthodite displays include Carlsbad Caverns, Craighead Caverns, Skyline Caverns in the United States and the Grotte de Moulis in France.
+Anthodites can also be found in the National Monument of Timpanogos Cave, American Fork, Utah.